2023 Most Popular Physics Bachelor's Degree Schools in the Middle Atlantic Region

 Full Physics at Seton Hall University Report

 University at Buffalo ranked #21 on this year’s Most Popular Physics Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.
+Located in the large suburb of Buffalo, University at Buffalo is a public school with a very large student population.

 Women make up 32% of the physics majors at the school.